g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 Establishing a React development environment is another essential requirement; it means that [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/) (Node Package Manager) should be in the machine as well.
 While these are basic tools used to manage dependencies and work with React apps generally, installing Node.js (which also brings npm as a bonus) offered on their website would be necessary if not already done.

-After installing Node.js and npm, you will need to configure your React environment by working with `Create React App` to begin development.
+After installing Node.js and npm, you configure your React environment by working with `Create React App` to begin development.
 Set up a new React project that follows some common structure and lets you build customer modules.
 It simplifies the initial setup process, allowing you to focus on building your application without worrying about configuration details.

 Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate the Firework effect into the React application.